Fill your College Details

 Myth 2: Software is Easy to Change Post-Development

-It’s common for customers to assume that once software is developed, making changes or adding new features is a short process.
-They believe that since software is digital, updates can be implemented without significant effort or time.
+Clients commonly assume that once the software is developed, making modifications or adding new features is a short process.
+They believe that because the software is digital, anything can and will be adapted remotely without significant effort or time.

 Reality:

-Changes made after the development phase can be complex, especially when they affect foundational components of the software.
-Modifications require revisiting the architecture, reworking significant portions of the codebase, and retesting the product to ensure stability.
-These processes can be both time-consuming and costly.
+Changes made after the development phase can be complicated, especially if they involve changing major components of the software.
+The change would require reviewing the architecture, revising substantial parts of the code base, and testing the product again for stability.
+All of these processes can take time and cost money.

 Myth 3: Faster Development Means Lower Costs